 Best Places For A Romantic Dinner: South West China, Indian Pagoda Chinese Restaurant

-Although Valentine’s Day is a new festival in Denmark, the country also celebrates the day of love and romance on 14th Feb with a twist.
+Although Valentine’s Day is one of the new Denmark festivals, the country also celebrates the day of love and romance on 14th Feb with a twist.
 In Denmark, Valentine’s Day is not limited to roses and chocolates.
 Friends and lovers exchange handmade cards with pressed white flowers that are called snowdrops.

 Best Places For A Romantic Dinner: Restaurant Grønnegade, Chez Bruno

 Suggested Read: 15 Most Romantic Cities In The World

 If you’re looking for some very romantic and unusual celebration of valentine’s day around the world, then Romanians won’t disappoint you.
 The day is celebrated on 24th Feb as the day when young couples get engaged.
 It is basically a mix of Valentine’s Day and the celebrated of spring season.
 Young men and women go to the forests to pick colorful flowers, while other couples wash their faces with snow as a sign of good luck.

 Best Places For A Romantic Dinner: Zexe, Aubergine Restaurant